 The SEC has certainly not been asleep during this crisis.
 The problem is that the leadership has.
-In my opinion, Chairman Cox has partnered with the Fed and U.S. Treasury to rob the people, most likely by signing off blindly on the demands of the fed and Treasury.
+In my opinion, Chairman Cox has partnered with the Fed and U.S. Treasury to rob the people.
 A clear lack of oversight and a waver of mark-to-market accounting for financial firms have accentuated the deceit and lack of any charges being brought against the crooks that orchestrated this mess.
 But the SEC's role extends even deeper and has led to more direct consequences of this crisis.

 When SEC Chairman finally awoke from his apparent deep sleep, he issued a naked short list on July 21, 2008.
 This list was inspired by the insolvency problems at Fannie Mae and Freddie Mac and was really meant to help these firms.
 However, in addition to their inclusion, an additional 17 financial firms were included - none of which needed to be on the list.

-SEC's First Naked Short List
+SEC Naked Short List